University College Dublin: Catholic University of Ireland

-After the Catholic Emancipation period of Irish history, Archbishop of Armagh attempted to provide, for the first time in Ireland, higher-level education for followers of the Catholic Church and taught by such people.
+After the Catholic Emancipation period of Irish history, the Archbishop of Armagh attempted to provide, for the first time in Ireland, higher-level education for followers of the Catholic Church and taught by such people.
 The Catholic hierarchy demanded a Catholic alternative to the University of Dublin's Trinity College, whose Anglican origins the hierarchy refused to overlook.
 Since the 1780s, the University of Dublin had admitted Catholics to study; a religious test, however, hindered the efforts of Catholics in their desire to obtain membership in the university's governing bodies.
 Thus, in 1850 at the Synod of Thurles, it was decided to open a university in Dublin for Catholics.

 As a result of these efforts, a new "Catholic University of Ireland" opened in 1854 on St Stephen's Green, with John Henry Newman appointed as its first rector.
 The Catholic University opened its doors on the feast of St Malachy, 3 November 1854.
 In 1855, the Catholic University Medical School was opened on Cecilia Street.

 As a private university, Catholic University was never given a royal charter, and so was unable to award recognised degrees and suffered from chronic financial difficulties.
 Newman left the university in 1857.
 In 1861, Bartholomew Woodlock was appointed Rector and served until he became Bishop of Ardagh and Clonmacnoise in 1879.
 Henry Neville was appointed Rector to replace Woodlock.

 In 1880, the Royal University of Ireland was established and allowed students from any college to take examinations for a degree.